 March 8, 2022: Evan doesn’t think much about what could have happened in 2020.

-In the fall of 2020, Carter should have been starting his freshman season at Duke University.
+In the fall of 2020, Carter could have been starting his freshman season at Duke University.
 With the MLB Draft shortened to just five rounds due to the COVID-19 pandemic, Carter figured to be on his way to college after graduating from Elizabethton High School (Elizabethton, Tenn.).

 Instead, the Rangers shocked the baseball world by selecting him in the second round at No. 50 overall.
 Carter wasn’t ranked on MLB Pipeline’s Top 200 Draft prospects for that season and not even Baseball America’s Top 500, but the Rangers saw something in him that fit the organization.